Grand Antipodean Odyssey

-We transfer to the airport for a flight to Alice Springs and on arrival take a tour of this remote town, that began life in the late 1800s as a mere telegraph station.
-The great view from ANZAC Hill highlights the town’s compact size, before we continue to the Doubletree by Hilton (4T) or Chifley Alice Springs (4T), for an overnight stay.
+We transfer to the airport for a flight to Alice Springs (which may be indirect) and on arrival drive to ANZAC Hill, where the great view highlights the town’s compact size.
+We continue to the Mercure Alice Springs (4-star) for an overnight stay.

-Wake early for a glorious sunrise viewing of Uluru, where a tour of the base illustrates its enormity.
+Wake early for a glorious sunrise viewing of Uluru, where we have a packed breakfast before a tour of the base illustrates its enormity.
 Nearby Kata Tjuta, a group of 36 red rocks soaring out of the desert, is our next destination.
 As well as a tour of the unusual rock shapes, you may spot some of the many species of animal and birdlife that call them home.
-Later we fly to Cairns and transfer to the Novotel Cairns Oasis Resort (4T) for four nights.
+Later we fly to Cairns and transfer to the Novotel Cairns Oasis Resort (4-star) for four nights.

 Today is free to spend as you wish.
 The hotel is a city-centre oasis and its lovely pool area may persuade you to relax in your surroundings and recharge your batteries.
 Or perhaps take a stroll and discover the shops and markets or the esplanade with its attractive lagoon.

-Today is a highlight for many as we step aboard the Ocean Spirit, a luxury sailing catamaran, for an incredible cruise to Michaelmas Cay.
-A small sand island on the outer Great Barrier Reef, the Cay is encircled by an exquisite fringing reef of beautiful coral gardens teeming with colourful marine life.
-Once our vessel reaches the Cay, there will be time to view the unique reef environment, from any aspect that you choose: view it from the deck; snorkel in the warm, calm, translucent water to meet the colourful reef fish face to face; or take the semi-submersible coral-viewing tour.
-Morning and afternoon tea, and buffet lunch are included, before we return to Cairns later in the day.
+Today is a highlight for many as we step aboard our full-day trip to the Great Barrier Reef.
+We’ll spend time at a sand island, fringed by a reef of beautiful coral gardens teeming with colourful marine life.
+There’ll be time to view the unique reef environment from the deck; snorkelling in the warm, calm, translucent water to meet the colourful reef fish face to face; or from a semi-submersible Morning and afternoon tea, and buffet lunch are included, before we return to Cairns later in the day.

 Today is at leisure to enjoy Cairns and its tropical surroundings.
 Spend more time relaxing by the pool, or join an optional excursion further north to Cape Tribulation, where the rainforest meets the sea.

 Our discovery of tropical Queensland at an end, we return to the airport for our flight to Sydney.
-On arrival our coach transfers us to the Parkroyal Darling Harbour (4T), in the heart of Sydney, where we stay for three nights.
+On arrival our coach transfers us to the Parkroyal Darling Harbour (4-star) or similar, where we stay for three nights.